-Pedestrian head indications shall be illuminated L.E.D. type displaying the graphical symbols of a walking person and/or upraised hand and shall be painted black.
-The displays shall be "full" displays, outline symbols are not acceptable.
+Pedestrian head indications shall be illuminated L.E.D. type displaying the graphical symbols of a walking person and/or upraised hand.
 All LED indications on the pedestrian signal shall have an automatic dimming circuit for night illumination to reduce long-term degradation to the LEDs.
 Pedestrian heads shall be made of aluminum.